tanersarptonay/CENG111-THE3-Tester/README.md

     And run tester.py!

-Incase of errors similar to "ModuleNotFoundError: No module named 'the3'", modify the second line of tester.py, which imports your the3.py
+In case of errors similar to "ModuleNotFoundError: No module named 'the3'", modify the second line of tester.py, which imports your the3.py

      for e.g:  If your the3.py is in a folder named CENG_111_THE3, modify the line respect to it's path